C2SM/iconarray/README.md

 cd iconarray
 ```

-- If you are setting up a **new conda environment** for iconarray please carry out these two steps:
+- If you are setting up a **new conda environment** for iconarray, carry out these two steps:

     1. Create a conda environment (e.g. called iconarray) and install iconarray and its requirements: